-When tuition and fees are not fully covered by Financial Aid and/or a payment plan, it is the student's responsibility to pay the difference two (2) weeks prior to the start of classes.
-Students who have not accepted their Financial Aid award (the award letter needs to be signed and returned to the Financial Aid Office), established a payment plan, or paid in full two (2) weeks prior to the start of classes may be unregistered from classes.
+When tuition is not fully covered by financial aid and/or a payment plan, it is the student's responsibility to pay the difference two weeks prior to the start of classes.

+Students who have not accepted their financial aid, established a payment plan, or paid in full two weeks prior to the start of classes could be in jeopardy of being deregistered from classes.